Rahul-Aitla/Robo-task/README.md

 ## 📝 Technical Write-up

 **AI Models Used:**
-Google Gemini 2.0-flash-exp for content generation.
-Segmind SDXL (Primary) & Pollinations.ai (Fallback) for image generation.
+- **Groq (Llama 3.3-70b)**: For instant campaign strategy and copy generation.
+- **Segmind SDXL**: For high-fidelity image generation.
-Hugging Face (ModelScope/Zeroscope) for video generation.
+- **Hugging Face (Zeroscope)**: For AI video generation.

-**Why This Model:**
+**Why These Models:**
-Gemini 2.0-flash-exp offers exceptional creative writing capabilities with fast response times.
-For images, we use a hybrid approach: Segmind SDXL for high-fidelity professional shots, automatically falling back to Pollinations.ai to ensure 100% uptime and reliability without cost.
+We switched to **Groq** to leverage its LPU inference engine, delivering near-instant text generation that makes the app feel real-time. **Llama 3.3** offers the perfect balance of creativity and instruction-following for marketing content. **Supabase** was added to provide persistent storage and real-time capabilities for the new calendar feature.

 **How AI is Used:**
-1. User input (product + audience) is processed into a structured prompt
+1. **Contextual Analysis**: The AI analyzes the product and target audience to determine the best tone and content strategy.
-2. Gemini 2.0-flash-exp generates a complete campaign with content plan and 5 post ideas
+2. **Structured Generation**: Groq generates a JSON-structured response containing the strategy and 5 distinct post types (Reels, Carousels, Static).
-3. Zod schema validation ensures consistent, structured output
-4. Results include captions, hooks, CTAs, hashtags, and image prompts
+3. **Visual Synthesis**: Image prompts created by the text model are sent to Segmind to generate matching visuals.

 **Architecture:**
-- Next.js App Router with TypeScript for type safety
+- **Frontend**: Next.js 16 App Router for server-side rendering and optimal performance.
-- API routes handle AI generation server-side (keeps API keys secure)
-- Vercel AI SDK simplifies Gemini integration with structured outputs
-- shadcn/ui components provide beautiful, accessible UI
+- **Backend/DB**: Supabase (PostgreSQL) for storing campaigns and managing the content calendar.
-- Tailwind CSS for rapid, responsive styling
+- **Styling**: Tailwind CSS v4 with shadcn/ui for a premium, accessible interface.
+- **AI Layer**: Vercel AI SDK for standardized API interactions.

 **Deployment:**
 Optimized for Vercel with serverless functions, ensuring fast global delivery and automatic scaling.